Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF: Introduction

-The upcoming Electron-Ion Collider (EIC)~\cite{Accardi:2012qut, Willeke:2021ymc} at Brookhaven National Laboratory offers an opportunity to establish such a complementary program.
-Although the EIC's primary mission is to map the three-dimensional structure of nucleons and nuclei through high-energy electron–proton and electron–ion collisions, its accelerator complex is also capable of delivering high-energy polarized proton beams.
-These beams, when directed at a fixed target, can generate a conventional pion-decay neutrino beam similar to the NuMI facility at Fermilab, but at substantially higher proton energies (up to 275 GeV).
+The upcoming Electron-Ion Collider (EIC)~\cite{Accardi:2012qut, Aschenauer:2017jsk, AbdulKhalek:2021gbh, Willeke:2021ymc, AbdulKhalek:2022hcn, Xu:2022pem, Adkins:2022jfp} at Brookhaven National Laboratory offers an opportunity to establish such a complementary program.
+Although the EIC's primary mission is to map the three-dimensional structure of nucleons and nuclei through high-energy electron-proton and electron-ion collisions, its accelerator complex is also capable of delivering high-energy polarized proton beams.
+These beams, when directed at a fixed target, can generate a conventional pion-decay neutrino beam similar to the NuMI facility at Fermilab, but at substantially higher proton energies (up to 275 GeV)~\cite{AbdulKhalek:2021gbh, Willeke:2021ymc, AbdulKhalek:2022hcn}.
 The resulting neutrino flux would be highly collimated and broadband, offering unique advantages for long-baseline oscillation studies.
 The neutrino beam could be directed toward two far detectors, - one at the SNOLAB site in Canada (with a baseline of 900 km), and one at the SURF site in USA (with a baseline of 2900 km)~\footnote{Note that the SNOLAB site is currently set to host the SNO+ experiment~\cite{SNO:2021xpa}, which, in addition to be having a water phase~\cite{SNO:2018ydj} and a liquid scintillator phase~\cite{SNO:2020fhu}, is also proposed to have a hybrid water based liquid scintillator~\cite{SNOLAB:2025vfr}.
-The SURF site, on the other hand is set to host the above mentioned DUNE project}.
-The shorter baseline allows precision measurements near the first oscillation maximum with reduced matter effects.
-The longer baseline allows probing more than one oscillation cycles (which is otherwise difficult in LBL experiments), as well as studying matter induced modifications, - thereby offering a powerful probe to CP violation and mass hierarchy.
+The SURF site, on the other hand is set to host the above mentioned DUNE project.}.
+The shorter baseline allows measurements of oscillation parameters near the first oscillation maximum with reduced matter effects.
+The longer baseline allows probing more than one oscillation cycles (which is otherwise difficult in LBL experiments), as well as studying matter induced modifications, - thereby offering a powerful probe to CP violation and mass hierarchy~\footnote{The authors of \cite{Denton:2024glz} have also studied neutrino oscillation in the context of BNL-SURF baseline, but in the context of a neutrino factory setup at BNL.
+The readers may also look at \cite{Denton:2025kvy} in order to understand how such a neutrino factory setup can probe non-standard neutrino interactions.}.
 Together, the two baselines allow for simultaneous exploration of different oscillation regimes, capturing both the first and second oscillation maxima with complementary strengths.
 Comparisons between detectors at different baselines also enable cross-checks that reduce systematic uncertainties.
 Finally, the EIC’s ability to deliver polarized proton beams could open entirely new avenues, such as studying spin-dependent effects in meson production and their impact on neutrino fluxes which is a possibility not accessible in existing neutrino programs.
+As a first-order feasibility study, we employ simplified systematics and neglect backgrounds in this analysis.